 A good definition of an idol, especially for those who consider themselves Christians is this: anything that takes the place of God is my life for comfort, provision, security, hope, peace, or any other need that I may have.
 Christians should, and can, rely on God alone for these things.
 Anything we look to other than God for any need is simply an idol.

-In all of the history of the idols of the world, idols are treated in a very distinct way by their worshippers.
+In all of the history of the idols of the world, idols are treated in a very distinct way by their worshipers.
 How are idols treated?
-The worshippers only come to them when they need something.
+The worshipers only come to them when they need something.

 You see, there are all kinds of idols.
 Idols that are worshiped for the hope of raising healthy, plentiful crops.
 Idols that are worshiped in hopes the god will give rain instead of drought.
 Idols that are looked to for fertility so babies will come for those who want them.
 And, when these needs are plentiful worship is ascribed to the tiny, mute, inept gods.

 In times when the seeds are sown, the cisterns run low, and the pregnancy hasn’t come the idol is prayed to, appeased, and given sacrifices in the hopes the god will respond and bless.
 But, when the crops are harvested in plenty, the cisterns are full and babies are born, worship to the corresponding idol ceases.
 The idol is placed on the shelf for safe keeping until another need arises.
 Idols are only as good as the need.
 Of course, idols really have no value at all.

 Unfortunately, many people who claim to know Jesus and call themselves followers of Him will set Him on the shelf this Lord’s Day for something far less–practically treating Him as an idol.
 By the way, anything in comparison to Jesus is just that–far less.